pykaldi/pykaldi/README.md

 ### Automatic Speech Recognition in Python

-PyKaldi [`asr`][PyKaldi ASR Docs] module includes a number of easy-to-use, high-level classes to make it dead simple to put together ASR systems in Python.
+PyKaldi [`asr`] module includes a number of easy-to-use, high-level classes to make it dead simple to put together ASR systems in Python.
 Ignoring the boilerplate code needed for setting things up, doing ASR with PyKaldi can be as simple as the following snippet of code:

 ```python
 asr = SomeRecognizer.from_files("final.mdl", "HCLG.fst", "words.txt", opts)